keyper/keyper-android-sdk-sample/README.md

 sdk.subscribeForPushNotifications(gcmToken); // gcmToken is a String
 ```

-You should call this method everytime, when the gcm token gets refreshed.
+You should call this method every time, when the gcm token gets refreshed.
 Follow the link to see how to obtain and handle [GCM push notifications on android](https://developers.google.com/cloud-messaging/android/client).

-2) In order to allow the keyper SDK to handle the received notificaitons, you have to propagate them to the SDK, once you received them.
+2) In order to allow the keyper SDK to handle the received notifications, you have to propagate them to the SDK, once you received them.
 The SDK offers you a few helper methods, to help you do that.

 Once you obtain a notification (a Bundle object usually in `GcmListenerService.onMessageReceived(String s, Bundle bundle)`), you can inspect the notification like so: